Shellywell123/PlayingCards/README.md

 ### current bugs:
 -help option needs to re ask()\
--if both dealer and you get 21, should go to push\
+-if both dealer and you get 21, should go to push
--dealer can only hit once\
--menu option to change games\

 ### Coming Soon:
 -number of times an account has gone broke counter\